al3xandr3/al3xandr3.github.io/_posts/2012-04-02-confluence-automation.md

 ---
-layout: post

 title: Confluence automation
 category: project
 tags:
   - ruby
   - automation
   - project
-intro: "Script to automate updating content of a confluence wiki, both page content and page attachments"
+excerpt: "Script to automate updating content of a confluence wiki, both page content and page attachments"
 ---

 Here's a script that i use to automate updating an Confluence wiki content.
 Posting it here in case is usefull for someone else.
 I developed it on Windows7 and with ruby 1.9.3.